 Benin vs Rwanda

-Algeria top Group H with 12 points and are through to the next round of the qualifiers, while second-placed Mali are four points adrift with a game still to be played.
-Benin is placed third with five points and Rwanda is bottom of the standings with two points.
+Algeria top Group H with 12 points and are through to the next round of the qualifiers, while second-placed Mali are four points adrift.
+Benin are placed third with five points and Rwanda bottom of the standings with two points.

 Defenders: Ghad Niyonshuti, James Tubane, Salomon Nirisarike, Fabrice Twagizimana, Gabriel Mugabo, Abouba Sibomana, Mohamed Mpozembizi, Faustin Usengimana and Hamdan Bariyanga

 Midfielders: Haruna Niyonzima, Jean Baptista Mugiraneza, Djamal Mwiseneza, Innocent Habyarimana, Aphrodis Hategikimana and Mouhamed Mushimiyimana,

 Strikers: Medie Kagere, Jacques Tuyisenge, Michel Ndahinduka, Emmanuel Sebanani, Jimmy Mbaraga and Ernest Sugira